TFCG

 Frequently Asked Questions

-What's new in Day 2?
+What choices matter most in Day 2?

 Does Day 2 confirm a Jester route?